Bombshell (video game): Reception

 GameSpot awarded it a score of 2.0 out of 10, calling it a "buggy, bland game with some of the worst writing you're likely to hear in some time."
 Hardcore Gamer rated the game a 2 out of 5 saying "What once began as something that had potential to become a so-stupid-it's-awesome classic ended up being merely... well, it isn't even really that stupid as a whole, just dull."
 PC Gamer awarded it 30%, saying "An [action role-playing game] with weak combat and too many bugs, Bombshell isn't worth your click-click-clicks."
 IGN rated the game 6.9 out of 10 saying the game "Bombshell is a fast-paced, energetic, deliberately absurd action shooter that's mostly competent at everything it tries to do".
 Leo Espada of GoneWithTheWin rated it 6/10 and stated, "Bombshell features a solid core of combat mechanics, visual design, and a genius soundtrack.
 It is light on the RPG side, with little depth to sink your teeth into".
 It has a score of 44% on Metacritic.

 Legacy

 A prequel for Harrison's story, entitled Ion Fury, was developed by Voidpoint and released in 2019 by 3D Realms.
 It uses an updated version of the original Build engine.
 Harrison will also appear in the upcoming game Phantom Fury.
-This game serves as sequel to Ion Fury and it being developed by Interceptor Entertainment.
+This game serves as sequel to Ion Fury and it is developed by Slipgate Ironworks (the new name of Interceptor Entertainment).
+Tempest Rising is a real-time strategy video game developed by Slipgate Ironworks and 2B Games, and published by 3D Realms and Knights Peak, that is set in the same universe as Bombshell, and begins around 100 years before the events of Ion Fury.